 - Fifth highest concentration of Fortune 1000 headquarters

-- Sixth largest financial services sector by GSP
+- Fifth largest financial services sector by GSP

 - Second to NYC for number of top U.S. bank and insurance headquarters